 Here are a few things you can do to help a gambling addict.

-- Focus on yourself.
-Make sure that you don’t sacrifice yourself to help the person.
-Then you might end up co-dependent.
+1. Focus on yourself.
+Don’t sacrifice yourself to help the person.
+Otherwise, you might become codependent.

-- Join our free QG Community or find a support group near you.
+2. Join our QG Community or find a support group near you.
 We’re here to support you.

-- Take our free Non-violent communication course.
-It’ll aid you in your communication with the person with gambling problems.
-Reach out to the person to understand why do people gamble by asking him/her What happens when you gamble?
+3. Take our Nonviolent communication course.
+It’ll aid you in communicating with the person with gambling problems.
+Reach out to the person to understand why people gamble by asking him/her: What happens when you gamble?
 Does it create a moment of peace?
 A period when nothing else matters?
 Perhaps the answers can explain why it’s so hard to quit.

-- Help him/her to seek help.
-You’re both welcome to join our community, alternatively, find something that suits your needs.
+4. Help him/her to seek help.
+You’re both welcome to join our community.
+Alternatively, find something that suits your needs.

 As a gambler

 Suppose you want to stop gambling.
-There are some things you can do to improve your success chances.
+There are some things you can do to improve your chances of success.
 The most common strategy is to run away from the problem.
 People try to stop cold turkey.
 For some, it works, but most people fail.
 Here is an analogy:

 Think of you trying to run away, but the addiction has a GPS tracker on you.
 You can run, but as soon as you stop, the addiction is creeping up on you again.
 The only way to succeed is to run long enough so the battery in the tracker runs out.
 Some people succeed.
 Most don’t.